 This quarter, the EEO Officer began working with a colleague who indicated interested in starting a Black Employees Equity Group and provided input and advice to assist with some preliminary planning.
-The first Black Employees EEG meeting took place in Q1.
-This EEG has flourished in Q3.
-It is now named BOLD (Black Organization for Leadership Development) @ OMB, has 3 co-chairs and is working on completing the executive board and drafting a charter.
+The first Black Employees EEG meeting will take place next quarter.